Updated 06/02/2025

 Configuration Details

-1. Password and encrypted password.
+- Password and encrypted password.

-In this mode the IdP uses the local account password and keeps it in sync, including password updates from the login window and screensaver unlock
+In this mode the IdP uses the local account password and keeps it in sync, including password updates from the login window and screensaver unlock.
+One important caveot is that the IdP can NOT push password changes to the device.
+All password changes must be initiated from macOS.
+Password changes are synced at 4-hour intervals when the user is logged in. - User Secure Enclave Key.

 In this mode the Secure Enclave-backed key is used to authenticate with the IdP without a password and without changing the local account password.
-Key point: There is NO password sync between the macOS local account password and the IdP password.

 A federated IdP, meaning an IdP that facilities federated authentication across multiple security domains, can use the local account password for authentication.

-Another configuration option for PSSO is the able to create a new user at the macOS Login window.
+Another configuration option for PSSO is the ability to create a new user at the macOS Login window.
 This includes the ability to add or remove users from Groups as part of the creation step.
 I had hoped this would allow the MDM to understand multi-user logins and adjust device registration according to who just logged in, but this is not the case so if you do enable new user creation and allow multiple users to login to the same macOS device do keep in mind MDM registration remains with the original user and MDM has no understanding of whatever new user logged into the device.

 Finally the most important detail that gets overlooked about PSSO: